-- PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using Nimotop during pregnancy.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using Nimotop while you are pregnant.
 It is unknown if Nimotop is excreted in breast milk.
 Do not breast-feed while you are using Nimotop.

 Possible side effects of Nimotop:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Diarrhea; flushing; headache; nausea.

 Severe allergic reactions (rash; hives; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); fainting; severe or persistent dizziness; shortness of breath; slow, or irregular heartbeat; sudden, unexplained weight gain; swelling of the feet or hands.